19hours/sg-statutes/Acts/Public Entertainments Act.md

 ### Refusal of licence

-13\.—(1) The Licensing Officer may, in his discretion, refuse to issue or renew any licence.
+13\.—(1) The appropriate Licensing Officer may, in his discretion, refuse to issue or renew any licence.

 [35/2000]

+[Act 32 of 2014 wef 01/01/2015]

+(1A) The appropriate Licensing Officer must, before refusing to renew a licence, give the licensee a written notice of the intention to do so and an opportunity to submit reasons, within the period specified in that notice, as to why the application to renew the licence should not be refused.

+[Act 32 of 2014 wef 01/01/2015]

-(2) The Licensing Officer shall, if so required by the applicant or the licensee, as the case may be, furnish the applicant or the licensee within 7 days of being so required with the grounds of such refusal in writing.
+(2) The appropriate Licensing Officer shall, if so required by the applicant or the licensee, as the case may be, furnish the applicant or the licensee within 7 days of being so required with the grounds of such refusal in writing.

 [35/2000]

+[Act 32 of 2014 wef 01/01/2015]

-(3) Any applicant or licensee who is aggrieved by the refusal of the Licensing Officer may, within 14 days of the furnishing to him of the grounds of the refusal, appeal in writing to the Minister whose decision shall be final.
+(3) Any applicant or licensee who is aggrieved by the refusal of the appropriate Licensing Officer to issue or renew a licence may appeal in writing to the appropriate Minister within 14 days after being furnished with the grounds of the refusal or such extended period as the Minister may allow in any particular case.

+[Act 32 of 2014 wef 01/01/2015]

+(4) Where the appropriate Minister decides to grant the appeal for the issue or renewal of a licence, he may impose such conditions as he thinks fit.

 [35/2000]

-(4) Where the Minister decides to grant the appeal for the issue or renewal of a licence, he may impose such conditions as he thinks fit.

-[35/2000]
+[Act 32 of 2014 wef 01/01/2015]

 ### Suspension or cancellation of licence

-14\.—(1) The Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the public entertainment for which it was issued —
+14\.—(1) The appropriate Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the public entertainment for which it was issued —

 (a) has been the cause or is likely to be the cause of a breach of the peace;

 (b) has been or is likely to be wholly or in part of an indecent, immoral, offensive, subversive or improper nature;

-(c) has caused or is likely to cause unnecessary suffering or any injury to any person or animal taking part in it, or to any member of the audience; or
+(c) has caused or is likely to cause unnecessary suffering or any injury to any person or animal taking part in it, or to any member of the audience;

+[Act 32 of 2014 wef 01/01/2015]

+(d) has been or is likely to be provided in contravention of any provision of this Act;

+[Act 32 of 2014 wef 01/01/2015]

-(d) has been provided or is likely to be provided otherwise than in accordance with the conditions of the licence or is contrary to the public interest.
+(e) has been or is likely to be provided in contravention of any condition of the licence; or

-[9/79]
+[Act 32 of 2014 wef 01/01/2015]

+(f) is contrary to public interest.

+[Act 32 of 2014 wef 01/01/2015]

+[Act 32 of 2014 wef 01/01/2015]

-(2) The Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the licensee is not a fit and proper person to hold such licence.
+(2) The appropriate Licensing Officer may, in his discretion, suspend or cancel a licence, as the case may be, if he is satisfied that the licensee is not a fit and proper person to hold such licence.

 [35/2000]

+[Act 32 of 2014 wef 01/01/2015]

-(3) The Licensing Officer shall not suspend or cancel a licence under subsection (1)(d) on the ground that the public entertainment for which it was issued has been provided otherwise than in accordance with the conditions of the licence unless the licensee has accumulated such number of demerit points as may be prescribed under section 15(1).
+(3) Where the appropriate Minister has made rules under section 15(1) in respect of a licence, the appropriate Licensing Officer must not suspend or cancel the licence under subsection (1)(e) unless the licensee has accumulated such number of demerit points as prescribed under section 15(1).

-[35/2000]
+[Act 32 of 2014 wef 01/01/2015]

+(3A) Before suspending or cancelling a licence, the appropriate Licensing Officer must, unless it is not practicable or desirable to do so in the circumstances of the case, give the licensee a written notice of the intention to do so and an opportunity to submit reasons, within the period specified in that notice, as to why the licence should not be suspended or cancelled.

+[Act 32 of 2014 wef 01/01/2015]

-(4) The Licensing Officer shall, if so required by the licensee, furnish the licensee within 7 days of being so required with the grounds in writing of the suspension or cancellation of his licence.
+(4) The appropriate Licensing Officer shall, if so required by the licensee, furnish the licensee within 7 days of being so required with the grounds in writing of the suspension or cancellation of his licence.

+[Act 32 of 2014 wef 01/01/2015]

-(5) Any person aggrieved by the suspension or cancellation of his licence by the Licensing Officer may, within 14 days of the furnishing to him of the grounds of the suspension or cancellation, appeal in writing to the Minister whose decision shall be final.
+(5) Any person who is aggrieved by the suspension or cancellation of the person’s licence by the appropriate Licensing Officer may appeal in writing to the appropriate Minister within 14 days after being furnished with the grounds of the suspension or cancellation or such extended period as the Minister may allow in any particular case.

+[Act 32 of 2014 wef 01/01/2015]

-(6) Where the Minister decides to restore a licence, he may impose such conditions as he thinks fit.
+(6) Where the appropriate Minister decides to restore a licence, he may impose such conditions as he thinks fit.

+[Act 32 of 2014 wef 01/01/2015]

 ### Demerit points

-15\.—(1) The Minister may, for the purposes of sections 10, 11 and 14(3), make rules to establish a system of awarding demerit points against a licensee for the commission of an offence under section 19(1)(c).
+15\.—(1) The appropriate Minister may, for the purposes of sections 10, 11 and 14(3), make rules to establish a system of awarding demerit points against a licensee for the commission of an offence under section 19(1)(c).

 [35/2000]

+[Act 32 of 2014 wef 01/01/2015]

-(2) For the purposes of this section, demerit points may be awarded against a licensee notwithstanding that the licensee has accepted an offer by the Licensing Officer to compound the offence concerned.
+(2) For the purposes of this section, demerit points may be awarded against a licensee notwithstanding that the licensee has accepted an offer by the appropriate Licensing Officer to compound the offence concerned.

 [35/2000]

+[Act 32 of 2014 wef 01/01/2015]

 (3) Where a licence is cancelled under section 14, every demerit point awarded against the licensee in respect of the licence shall be cancelled.